 Courses in the visual arts are taken at various studios and ateliers located throughout Paris.
-No previous experience in the arts is required, but students who have already taken visual arts courses and wish to continue doing so in Paris should share a portfolio of their work.
+No previous experience in the arts is required, but students who do have previous experience (formal or autodidactic) should share a portfolio of their work.